REhints/REhints.com/_posts/2013-09-02-Type-REconstruction-in-HexRaysCodeXplorer.md

 ![](/assets/posts{{ page.id }}/assignement.png)

-As a result, to be able to reconstruct a type using HexRaysCodeXplorer one needs to select the variable holding pointer to the instance of position independed code or to an object and by right-button mouse click select from the context menu “Reconstruct Type” option:
+As a result, to be able to reconstruct a type using HexRaysCodeXplorer one needs to select the variable holding pointer to the instance of position independed code or to an object and by right-button mouse click select from the context menu &#0171;Reconstruct Type&#0187; option:

 ![](/assets/posts{{ page.id }}/selection.png)